With the Cincopa For HubSpot Video Integration, there’s nothing your marketing team cant do.

 Progressive HubSpot Video Forms

 The innovation behind this feature is the use of progressive forms.
 You can apply a single HubSpot form to all the videos on your website.
-Starting with a basic email capture.
+Starting with basic email capture.

 This opens a whole new world of progressive data enrichment using video and going a bit more “freestyle” with your video lead gen.